emberstack/helm-charts/README.md

-# ES.Helm.Charts
+# Emberstack Helm Charts
-Emberstack Helm Charts - This repository is automated.
+This repository is automated and contains charts from the Emberstack projects (https://github.com/EmberStack).